T.J. Hockenson Player Prop Bets for NFL Week 7 | Detroit vs. Los Angeles 10/24/2021

 Recent Performances

-- Against the Bengals last week, Hockenson was targeted 11 times and picked up 74 yards on eight receptions.
+- In last week's matchup with the Bengals, Hockenson hauled in eight passes for 74 yards while being targeted 11 times.

-- Hockenson has put up 14 catches for 138 yards over his last three outings.
-He was targeted 22 times and averages 46.0 receiving yards.
+- During his last three games, Hockenson has caught 14 passes for 138 yards.
+He was targeted 22 times, and averaged 46.0 yards per game.

 Hockenson's Detroit Teammates